vicbul/gcdproject/CodeBook.md

 **3. Use descriptive activity names to name the activities in the data set**

-Again, the data frame is missing information about what activity correspond to each observation or row.
+Again, the data frame is missing information about what activity corresponds to each observation or row.
 According to the information provided on "*README.txt*" there are six activities performed by the subjects, codified from 1 to 6 as specified on "*activity_labels.txt*":

 1. WALKING
 2. WALKING\_UPSTAIRS